 The warehouse code that you are setting the minimum and target purchase levels for this product line.
-Zoom is into the Product Line History screen which displays information set by the Create Product Line History program.
+You can zoom from the warehouse field into the Product Line History screen which displays information set by the Create Product Line History program.